Toledo native set to take command of USS ToledoWritten by Sarah Ottney | Managing Editor | firstname.lastname@example.org

 “I think it’s great,” Tracey said of the upcoming appointment.
 “We couldn’t be happier that he gets to command the Toledo.”

-The Majewskis’ oldest daughter, Taylor, is a freshman at the University of Toledo.
+The Majewskis’ oldest daughter, Taylor, just finished her freshman year at the University of Toledo.

 “We were getting ready to move to Connecticut [as she was looking at colleges],” Majewski said.
 “She wasn’t looking at that many schools there.
 We actually thought we were going to Guam.
 I knew Toledo was a great school and she would have the support structure here.
 So we asked her to consider Toledo and she’s loving it.”